South Dayi District: Population

-The population from the 2005 census was estimated at 39,893 with a growth rate of 1.9%.
+The population from the 2021 census was estimated at 57,526 with a growth rate of 1.9%.
+The sex distribution is 50.1% female and 49.9% male.
+The young (0 - 14 years), make up 33.5% of the population while the 15 to 64 year old group are 60.2% and those 65 and over are 6.3%.
 Peki Avetile and Peki Dzake are the most populated towns in the district.
 Almost 50% of the total population is found in the Peki Traditional Area.
 The district also covers the Kpalime, Kpeve and Tongor traditional areas.
 The other main towns in this district include Kpeve (New Town) the capital, Peki Adzokoe, Peki Dzake, Peki-Dzogbati, Peki Sanga, Todome, Wegbe Kpalime and Dzemeni.

 Festivals

 Festivals in South Dayi district include Gbi Dukorza celebrated by Peki and Hohoe, Kpalikpakpa zã celebrated by Kpalime and Tongor Traditional Areas, Yam festivals celebrated all over the district and the Glimetso zã (Glimetso festival) celebrated by Kpeve, Klefe, Klikor, Tsorxor and Tsibu.

 Settlements

 In addition to Kpeve, the capital and administrative centre, South Dayi District contains the following towns:

 Governance

 District Assembly

 South Dayi District Assembly was set up by Legislative Instrument No. 1753 of 2004.
 It is the highest political and administrative authority according to the Local Government Act of 1993.
 The jurisdiction of the local government involved the South Dayi Constituency, twelve electoral areas, two councils and two units.
 There are currently 21 electoral areas each of which elects a person onto the District Assembly.
 The District Assembly has twenty members.
 Seven of them are appointed.
 The district is headed by a District Executive who is appointed by the President of Ghana in consultation with the local District Assembly.
 There are an additional six members who are also appointed by government.
 The other thirteen members are elected representatives.
 They include the Member of Parliament (MP) for South Dayi who also represents the district in the national parliament and twelve additional elected members of the assembly.
 The MP is elected during national general elections.
 The other twelve members are elected through local district assembly elections.
 The Assembly elects a Presiding Member who holds the office for a two-year term.
 It also has an Executive Committee which is chaired by the District Chief Executive.
 There are five sub-committees mandated by section 24 (1) of the Local Government Act, 1993 (Act 462).
 These are the Development Planning, Finance and Administration, Justice and Security, Works and the Public Relations and Complaints sub-committees.